Horseback Riders Embark on a Journey to Well-Being

 The unique experiences offered by equestrian tourism

-“Riding a horse allows you to go fast enough and slow enough to really see things” and “to gain a different perspective”
+“Riding a horse allows you to go fast enough and slow enough to see things” and “to gain a different perspective”

 (Alain)